ClayPulse/pulse-editor/README.md

 npm run desktop-build
 ```

-If you run `npm run desktop-build` for a production build, you can find an executable file inside `out-desktop`.
+If you run `npm run desktop-build` for a production build, you can find an executable file inside `build/desktop`.

 ### VSCode Extension Development
 Pulse Editor uses VSCode Webview API to create a VSCode Extension.
 To develop VScode Extension locally, open the `vscode-extension` in a separate VSCode window.
 Then press F5 to launch debug task.